 - Collaborate on other Princeton RSE group member projects

 - Deliver Training (optional)

-- As mentioned in the RSE overview, RSEs have knowledge of software engineering best practices that is extremely useful to share with researchers.
+- As mentioned in the RSE overview, RSEs have knowledge of software engineering best practices that are extremely useful to share with researchers.
 One of the most impactful approaches to sharing such information is through tutorials and workshops.
 PICSciE oversees a number of such events.
 When interested RSEs are encouraged to deliver workshops and mini-courses to share their knowledge with the broader community.

 In many cases, RSEs are asked to track their time.
 This is done on a case-by-case basis depending on the specific situation of each RSE.
 RSEs who are supporting more than one initiative typically track their time to ensure that each project is getting an appropriate effort.

-RSEs are typically classified in the university as Exempt AIT professionals with a 36.25 hour work week (7.25hr work day).
+RSEs are typically classified in the University as Exempt AIT professionals with a 36.25-hour work week (7.25-hr work day).
 They accrue 2 vacation days each month.
 RSEs are committed professionals who are dedicated to their projects’ success.
 RSEs are expected to be independent and capable of managing their own time and efforts.
-That being said, awareness of an RSE’s expected weekly effort by the partner and the RSE group leadership will contribute to continued success and as such, performance evaluations are based on impact and production rather than time keeping.
+That being said, awareness of an RSE’s expected weekly effort by the partner and the RSE group leadership will contribute to continued success, and as such, performance evaluations are based on impact and production rather than timekeeping.